Alluxio/alluxio/integration/docker/README.md

 Starting from v2.6.0, alluxio-fuse image is deprecated.
 It is embedded in alluxio/alluxio image.

 ## Building docker image for development
-Starting from now, Alluxio has a separate image for development.
-Unlike the default Alluxio Docker image that only installs packages needed for Alluxio service to run, this image installs more development tools, including gcc, make, async-profiler, etc.
+Starting from now, Alluxio has a separate image for development usage.
+Unlike the default Alluxio Docker image that only installs packages needed for Alluxio service to run, this image installs more development tools, including gcc, make, async-profiler, etc. making it easier to deploy more services along with Alluxio.

 To build the development image from the default remote url, run
 ```console